 To access your timetable on a mobile device scan the QR code or type the URL below into the web browser on your device.

-The first time you access this link you will need to log-in using you normal username and password.
+The first time you access this link you will need to log-in using your normal username and password.
 Once open, bookmark the page so that you can return easily.

-You can see today’s timetable in the student portal To see future events click on the Weekly Timetable link beneath today’s timetable.
-You can scroll through future weeks in that view.
+To see future events click, on the Weekly Timetable link, you can scroll through future weeks in that view.

-Changes within 24 hours of an event will be emailed directly to your UCLan student account.
 Timetable changes that have been requested by your lecturer several weeks in advance will just be updated on your online timetable so check it regularly just in case!

 We have a range of bookable study spaces available for single or multiple use.

-If these don’t meet your requirements ask your lecturer to book a room for you (students cannot book teaching space).
+If these aren't what you're looking for, ask your lecturer to book a room for you (as students cannot book teaching space).
 If you do use these spaces please ensure you return the space to its original condition before you leave (discrepancies/damages will be referred back to your lecturer).

-Firstly, double-check your timetable and email account to ensure any last minute changes haven’t occurred.
-If the event and room are still showing on your timetable for the date, please contact your lecturer or school office
+Double-check your timetable and email account to see if any last minute changes have occurred.
+If the event and room are still showing on your timetable for the date, please contact your lecturer or School Office

-To check which modules you are currently registered to, go to myUCLan Study Record, then select 'Services for Students' the 'View Course Information' If your modules are missing and you haven't recently submitted a module registration form, alert your school office immediatley
+To check which modules you are currently registered to, go to myUCLan Study Record, then select 'Services for Students' the 'View Course Information'.
+If your modules are missing and you haven't recently submitted a module registration form, alert your School Office immediately

 If modules are showing on your study record but not on your timetable check you are looking at the right semester on the timetable (e.g. modules for semester two should only start appearing in semester two).
-If modules on your study record aren’t showing at all on your timetable contact your school office who will advise you which classes to attend while they rectify the problem.
+If modules on your study record aren’t showing at all on your timetable, then contact your School Office who will advise you which classes to attend while they rectify the problem.

-Timetable changes occur for various reasons e.g.: a lecturer is off sick, the room wasn’t suitable for your session, or your lecturer has changed so we need to move the day/time of your session.
-You should be informed of last-minute changes by email or SMS but should check your online timetable daily (e.g. via the student portal) to double-check.
+Timetable changes occur for various reasons e.g.: a lecturer is off sick, the room isn't suitable for your session, or your lecturer has changed so we need to move the day/time of your session.
+You should be informed of last-minute changes by email or SMS but should check your online timetable daily (e.g. via the Student Portal) to double-check.

-Sometimes changes requested by lecturers cannot be made on the timetable until a few days prior to the actual change.
-If your lecturer has asked for the change to be reflected on your timetable this will happen before the event.
+Sometimes changes requested by lecturers cannot be made on the timetable until a few days before the class happens.
+If your lecturer has asked for the change to be reflected on your timetable this will happen before the class takes place.
 However, lecturers sometimes swap classes with colleagues or move seminars around without ensuring the changes are made to students’ timetables – causing confusion.
 If this has happened to you, and it’s not a one-off change for one week, please advise your lecturer so they know they need to get your timetable updated without delay.

 If you print out your timetable it is likely it will at some point become out of date.
 Therefore it is essential that you check your timetable regularly for up to date information.